konflux-ci/image-controller/README.md

 **NOTE**

-ImageRepository will have annotation `image-controller.appstudio.redhat.com/namespace-pull-secret-ensured` set to `true` which means that namespace secret was created and namespace robot account was created with proper permissions.
+ImageRepository will have annotation `build.konflux-ci.dev/namespace-pull-secret-ensured` (`image-controller.appstudio.redhat.com/namespace-pull-secret-ensured` in case of old ImageRepository API Group used) set to `true` which means that namespace secret was created and namespace robot account was created with proper permissions.

 When secret is removed by mistake, it can be recreated by removal of that annotation.